mpcsh/wobsite/src/index.md

 I live to ski, specifically in the backcountry.
 Above: a photo of me atop a sketchy bootpack in Utah.

 I studied Computer Science at UChicago.
-There, I did some fun things for [Uncommon Hacks](https://uncommonhacks.com), religiously attended Hack Night, worked a bunch as a TA, and wrote a [thesis on programming language design](https://github.com/mpcsh/ForML), advised by [Adam Shaw](http://people.cs.uchicago.edu/~adamshaw).
+There, I did some fun things for [Uncommon Hacks](https://uncommonhacks.com), religiously attended Hack Night, worked a bunch as a TA, and wrote a [thesis on programming language design](https://github.com/mpcsh/ForML).